This time we will explore a recently published feature of version 2020 – The Combination Tracing Command.

-It is a bit more of an effort to get define combinations in the text interface, but in my opinion, it is with it—especially when dealing with lots of combinations, as in bridge design.
+It is a bit more effort to get define combinations in the text interface, but in my opinion, it is with it—especially when dealing with lots of combinations, as in bridge design.

 But why is it important to know all contributing load cases of the combination?

-It is the engineer’s responsibility to run a plausibly check of results analysed by the used software.
-Transparency and a detailed rich output are only two important things when it comes to this part of the job description.
+It is the engineer’s responsibility to run a plausibility check of the results analysed by the used software.
+Transparency and a detailed, rich output are only two essential things for this part of the job description.

 SOFiSTiK is very reliable in combining loads and actions.
-However, if there is a mistake or oversight in the input, you simply end up with wrong results for your design.
-So, verifying results is the first and an important reason.
+However, if there is a mistake or oversight in the input, you have the wrong results for your design.
+So, verifying results is the first and essential reason.

 There is no good news, and there is good news.